Milsondepaz/game-pacman/README.md

 # game-pacman
- A version of the classic PacMan game developed for academic purposes.
+ A version of the classic PacMan game developed for academic purposes with my former graduates Eduardo and Rafael.